 2. The part played by our thinking habits

 As you will have realised if you have read the section on the cause of anxiety, our thoughts are involved.
 The only person who can control your thoughts is you.

-No matter how much we may wish that someone or something would come along and magically change the way we feel, it won't.
+No matter how much we may wish that someone or something would come along and magically change the way we think, without us having to do anything, - it won't.